-The Brittany Beagle is a very kind family oriented dog which is terrific with children and friendly with strangers.
+The Brittany Beagle is a very kind family-oriented dog that is terrific with children and friendly with strangers.

 It is an alert, joyous and has an independent streak to it which may make it a bit difficult to train.
 For this reason, it is not recommended for first time or inexperienced dog owners.

-This mixed breed does not tolerate being left alone, which may cause the anxious behavior to develop.
+This mixed breed does not tolerate being left alone, which may cause anxious behavior to develop.

 For this reason, it requires a significant amount of attention to keep it mentally occupied and prevent it from resorting to destructive behavior.